 How do I perform multiple backups per day?

-The default backup policy supports up to one backup per day.
+The automatic backup policy supports up to one backup per day.
 To perform backups more frequently, you can write code to call the CreateBackup operation at regular intervals to simulate manual backups.
 For more information, see the example for calling CreateBackup.
 The backed-up data is also included in the backup list.

 NoteYou can also use the data flashback feature provided by Tair (Enterprise Edition).
 After you enable the data flashback feature for a Tair (Enterprise Edition) instance, the instance supports 24/7 data backups and allows you to restore data to a specific point in time within the previous seven days (point-in-time recovery, PITR).
 For more information, see Use data flashback to restore data by point in time.